-Even more than photographs, a wedding video captures the spirit and magic of your big day—in living colour.
-Wedding videography may not be a new thing, but more and more couples are adding talented video crews to their wedding vendor team.
-After all, your wedding photos and film are what you have to remember your day by!
+A good wedding video captures the spirit and magic of your big day, more so than photographs.
+Wedding videography may not be a new thing, but more couples are adding experienced videographers to their wedding vendor list.
+After all, your wedding photos and videos are what you have to remember your day by!

-Whether you’re interested in hiring a video crew for your wedding or have yet to consider it, we wanted to give you a heads-up on what to expect and observe as you begin to browse portfolios and meet potential wedding video production crew.
+Perhaps you might already be thinking about engaging a videography team for your wedding or haven’t yet considered it, we wanted to give you a heads-up what to expect and take note of as you browse through portfolios and meet potential wedding video vendors.

 Why Hire The Best Wedding Videographers?

-Keep it for the professionals.
-When it comes to looking back at your wedding, having a well-choreographed and captured film brings the day back to life just by pushing play.
+Leave it to the professionals.
+When it comes to looking back at your wedding, having a well-choreographed and captured video brings the day back to life just by pushing play.

-Having a video to accompany your photos can give you a fuller experience to look back on, but it can also be amazing to have this piece of art — starring you!
-Here’s what Priscilla, one of TNC Weddings’ clients, have to say:
+Having videos accompany your photos gives you a more complete experience, and what’s more, you’d have an amazing piece of cinematography work — starring the two of you!
+Here’s what Priscilla, one of TNC Weddings’ clients, had to say in praise:

 “… our actual day wedding was captured so beautifully.
 Once again, lighthearted and yet touching, and I saw my sister tearing when she watched the video for the first time.
 I am still reeling out of the joyous occasion and have been caught by my friends, watching the wedding highlights for the umpteenth time.
 I watch it repeatedly only because it’s just so good.”